 - Is it the only school you were waitlisted at (with rejections everywhere else)?

 Second, understand the timeline you’re dealing with.
-For most U.S. PhD programs, April 15 is their notification/enrollment date.
-Schools require a commitment from admitted students by that deadline in order to fill their classes by that date.
-If there’s movement off the waitlist, you can expect to hear something as April 15 approaches (and even slightly afterward).
+For most U.S. PhD programs, April 15 is the final date for accepted students to provide notification of intent to enroll.
+Schools require a commitment from admitted students by that deadline in order to fill their cohort.
+If there’s movement off the waitlist, you can expect to hear something as April 15 approaches (and even slightly afterward) as the department solidifies its final list of incoming PhD students.

-If you’ve received notification that you’re on a waitlist, you’re dealing with a program that is at least being transparent about its waitlisting procedures.
-You could be on a waitlist and not even know it.
-Most programs start letting admitted and rejected students know their status in late February or early March, but the process lasts until mid-April.
+Another thing to keep in mind: if you’ve received notification that you’re on a waitlist, you’re dealing with a program that is at least being transparent about its waitlisting procedures.
+In many cases, you could be on a waitlist and not even know it.
+Most programs start letting admitted and rejected students know their status in late February or early March, but as they wait to learn which admitted students will say yes or no, the process lasts until mid-April or later.

 If you’re on the waitlist and you haven’t heard anything as April 15 approaches, you can consider contacting the admissions chair to ask what your rank is on the waitlist – that will give you a clearer picture of whether you have a realistic chance.